 Hay muchas expresiones idiomáticas que se forman

-con el verbo to get y
+con el verbo

 No hay ninguna regla fija sobre cómo traducir